soggybag/Front-end-Web-Class-2/README.md

     - Set the color
     - Try the text-shadow property
     - Investigate different ways of setting colors using hex values, and rgb, and rgba
+- For more practice try styling the other examples from class 1:
+  -

 ## Resources